 Most foods or drinks when overconsumed can make you gain weight – especially if it means you’re in a calorie surplus.

-Also, pea protein is comparatively lower in calories than some other forms of protein like whey so it may actually be a good choice if you’re looking to lose weight.
+However, pea protein is comparatively lower in calories than some other forms of protein, such as whey protein, so it may actually be a good choice if you’re looking to lose weight.

-Additionally, we previously highlighted how it can actually help to build muscle and burn fat, so since muscle weighs more than fat it may make your weight go up in this respect.
+Additionally, we previously highlighted how it can actually help to build muscle and burn fat, so it’s important to remember that it may make the number on the scales go up, but that could be because muscle weighs more than fat.

-Any type of high protein diet isn’t recommended for people with pre-existing kidney issues and there is no evidence to suggest that protein could cause kidney damage in people with healthy kidneys.12,13
+Any type of high protein diet isn’t recommended for people with pre-existing kidney issues.
+However, there is no evidence to suggest that protein could cause kidney damage in people with healthy kidneys.12,13

 Pea protein is actually one of the lowest risk protein powders since it’s allergen-free, but that doesn’t mean to say that it couldn’t cause some side effects in individuals.